NuGet/docs.microsoft.com-nuget/docs/Tools/nuget-exe-CLI-Reference.md

 # optional metadata

 description: The complete command-line reference for nuget.exe and information on the use of environment variables.
-keywords: nuget.exe reference, nuget.exe command-line interface, nuget.exe CLI, NuGet commands
+keywords: nuget.exe reference, nuget.exe command-line interface, nuget.exe CLI, NuGet command.
 #ROBOTS:
 #audience:
 #ms.devlang: